- Overview

 - Umbilical hernia

-- Omphalocele: midline defect with contents covered w/membrane.
-Beckwith-Wiedemann syndrome
+- Omphalocele appears as a midline defect with abdominal contents covered by the peritoneal membrane.
+It is seen in Beckwith-Wiedemann syndrome

-- Gastroschisis: defect lateral to midline contents w/o membrane covering.
-Usually Dx in-utero.
-Increased risk of malrotation and ischemia
+- Gastroschisis appears as a defect lateral to the midline with abdominal contents lacking a peritoneal membrane covering.
+It is usually diagnosed in utero.
+There is an increased risk of malrotation and ischemia

 - Palpate the liver and abdominal mass